 So, this is our simple guide to finding the best food in Rome.

-Of course, you can also research the best restaurants in Rome, but unless you are prepared to cross half of the city in search for a specific restaurant every time you get hungry, it’s easier to just apply these simple tips and avoid tourist traps.
+Of course, you can also research the best restaurants in Rome (see also some of our suggestions below).
+But unless you are prepared to cross half of the city in search of a specific restaurant every time you get hungry, it’s easier to just apply these simple tips and avoid tourist traps.
 This way, you’ll find the best food in Rome, every time again!

 As I said before, any trip to Italy is for a very big part about the food.
 So make sure that you take the time to find the best places and don’t settle for mediocre.